xxao/perrot/README.md

 or in-code documentation of classes and functions to learn more about the *perrot* library capabilities.
 I also strongly recommend to check details of the [*pero*](https://github.com/xxao/pero/) itself.

-*Please note that the library is currently under heavy development and significant changes are made regularly.
-Feel free to try the library but please do not expect it to be stable.*

 ## Requirements

 - [Python 3.6+](https://www.python.org)